 The new container terminal project is in the process of obtaining environmental licensing, followed by the elaboration of the tender, set to be launched in 2018 or early 2019.
 According to CLBrief, several Chinese consortia are in contact with APS and AICEP Global Parques regarding the tender, which at around US$650 million, is the largest in over a century.

-Mendes Palma believes “first-tier” Chinese investment in Portugal, especially in the financial sector, sets in motion the creation of conditions for a “second-tier” investment in the productive sector, which “naturally takes longer.”
+A “first-tier” Chinese investment in Portugal, especially in the financial sector, Mendes Palma believes, sets in motion the creation of conditions for a “second-tier” investment in the productive sector, which “naturally takes longer.”

 These productive investments may begin to arrive in 2019, with the start of the new terminal project at the Port of Sines, which should be operational in 2–3 years.

-According to Mendes Palma, it’s an ideal location for bringing products from China to access Atlantic markets, designed to “bring industrial products that in Portugal can have a dematerialisation of cargo, receive some added value, and then supply markets in Europe and the South Atlantic.”
+According to Mendes Palma, it’s an ideal location for bringing products from China to access Atlantic markets, designed to “bring industrial products that here in Portugal can have a dematerialisation of cargo, receive some added value, and then supply to markets in Europe and South Atlantic.”

-Among the priority areas for short-term investments are logistics, petrochemicals, containers, semi-finished and finished manufactured products, along with gas and petroleum products.
+Among the priority areas for short-term investments are logistics, petrochemicals, containers, semi-finished and total manufactured products, gas and petroleum products.
 The industrial zone already boasts pipeline connections to the Lisbon metropolitan area and the only Portuguese natural gas terminal, operated by REN Atlântico (China State Grid is a major shareholder).

 Other notable infrastructure includes terminals for receiving petrochemicals and coal, as well as a power station operated by EDP (China Three Gorges is a main shareholder) and a logistics and industrial park that includes a Galp Energia refinery.